benob/picocalc-umac/README.md

 cmake .. -DPICO_BOARD=pico -DUSE_SD=OFF -DDISC0_PATH=discs/system3.3-finder5.5-en.img
 ```

+Remember that you need to regenerate umac-rom.h every time you change MEMSIZE, DISP_WIDTH, DISP_HEIGHT.
 Note that PSRAM is substantially slower than SRAM.
+Boot speed is slower (up to 10s) if MEMSIZE has been customized.

 ---
 # Original README follows: